 “I have trained three times per week but I haven’t been on a strict diet at all and I have managed to lose 7kg!
 Super happy”

 Polly, PT Client

 Maybe it’s stress, maybe it’s all those extra responsibilities interfering with your workouts, or maybe it’s just a body that’s getting older and slowly accumulating minor problems.
 Don’t visualise 25 year-old you when you plan your nutrition.
 Your life is a bit different now.
 That usually means you’re going to have to tighten things up, diet-wise.

-At SPC we help our client’s track their calorie intake using our downloadable APP, where we can offer advice depending on each client’s specific goal.
+At SPC we help our client’s track their calorie intake where we can offer advice depending on each client’s specific goal.
 There is no one size fits all approach when it comes to nutrition – the best diet is one that allows each individual to turn it into a lifestyle that allows you to lose fat and keep it off because you learn how to incorporate all foods in healthy moderation.

 Lack self-discipline?
 Struggle with motivation?
 Need accountability?
 Find out how we can help you